tbudd/run_analysis/run_analysis_codebook.md

 ---

 ## Project Description
+The Coursera page on which the assignment is based is [here.](https://class.coursera.org/getdata-034/human_grading)

 The assignment uses data from the [Human Activity Recognition (HAR) Using Smart Phones Data Set.](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)

 The data from the HAR project are cleaned and made tidy.
 Then the averages of the mean() and std() columns are returned grouped by subject (participant) and activity.